How Cases Are Being Prosecuted in Van Nuys Criminal Court

 Case Assigned to a Courtroom

-Your case will be assigned to a courtroom after the arraignment, and then your attorney will be provided with whatever evidence there is against you.
-Often, I like to give my client the proof so they can look at it.
+After the arraignment, your case will be assigned to a courtroom, and then your attorney will be provided with whatever evidence there is against you.
+Often, I like to give my clients the proof so they can look at it.
 I will look at it.

-I will speak to the prosecutor to see their point of view on the case, and then we'll sit down and get our strategy together.
+I will speak to the prosecutor to hear their perspective on the case, and then we'll sit down and develop our strategy.

-One of the first things we're going to decide if you have a case in the Van Nuys court is whether or not the case will be fought or negotiated.
-These are pretty much the two roads that we go down.
+One of the first things we'll decide if you have a case in the Van Nuys court is whether or not the case will be fought or negotiated.
+'Fighting' a case means challenging the charges in court, while 'negotiating' involves reaching a plea deal with the prosecution.
+These are pretty much the two roads that we take.
 Of course, I'm always trying to get filed cases dismissed, but they can't be dismissed because the government has the evidence to prove it.

 If the case is severe enough that they're not just going to dismiss it, then we have to look at all options for you, and that's where somebody has a lot of experience with the Van Nuys courthouse.

-This means the players within the court — the judges, the prosecutors, the court staff — will be essential for your best defense in the Van Nuys courthouse.
+This means the players within the court—the judges, the prosecutors, and the court staff—will be essential for your best defense in the Van Nuys courthouse.

 So, if you've got a case there, pick up the phone.
 Let's go over the facts of your case because not all patients are treated the same; not all results are the same.

-But if you want to get the best result, you've got to get somebody who has the inside track and knows how to handle a Van Nuys criminal court case.
+But if you want the best result, you've got to hire somebody who has the inside track and knows how to handle a Van Nuys criminal court case.

 Related: